 We Require No Upfront Fees to Start Working on Your Case

-The Law Offices of Anidjar & Levine do not get paid until you do.
+The Law Offices of Anidjar & Levine does not get paid until you do.
 We will not ask you to pay us first before going to work on your case.
-We receive from your personal injury case only if we win your case.
+We receive payment from your personal injury case only if we win your case.
 If you receive financial awards, our payment comes from your verdict award of settlement.

-Securing Legal Representation is on a Timetable with a Deadline
+Securing Legal Representation Is on a Timetable with a Deadline

 After seeking medical help, one of the most crucial steps to take following a personal injury is to seek legal advice from a personal injury law firm in Florida at the earliest possible stage.
 The main reasons for doing this are: